winding-lines/ember-cli-typescript/README.md

 Adds precompilation of TypeScript files and all the basic generation types to the `ember generate` command.

-It was inspired (and forked from) the CoffeeScript addon (https://github.com/kimroen/ember-cli-coffeescript)
+It was inspired (and forked from) the CoffeeScript addon (https://github.com/kimroen/ember-cli-coffeescript).

+Note: This is under development and probably doesn't work as expected.
+PRs welcome!

 ### Includes
 - Generating files in TypeScript with `ember generate`